speakeasy-api/posthog-hubspot-sync/README.md

 ## Description

-Adjusted version of the official ubspot connector.
+Adjusted version of the official Hubspot connector.
 Could be run in a cloudfunction.
-Currently it is not posssible to add a plugin in the cloudversion of posthog.
 Eventually call for enterprise if they are able to add it for us.

 based on https://github.com/PostHog/hubspot-plugin